 Ready, steady, go!
 With these side-by-side slides, you can race against your friends to see who can reach the bottom first.
 Plummet 50 ft downhill at top speeds and disappear through a black hole.

 Choose between 3 different inner-tube slides for an instant water rush.
-These one-of-a-kind water flumes each offer a different experience to the next.
+These one-of-a-kind water flumes each offer a different experience from the next.

 Ride up to Mount Gushmore on colorful wooden chairlifts with umbrella canopies.
 The slow-moving lift gives you a scenic view of the park and ends at the Green Slope, a prime location for even more attractions.